 In addition, the Investment Manager is a signatory to the UN Principles for Responsible Investment (UNPRI).
-As a signatory, the good governance practices of investee companies are assessed prior to making an investment and periodically thereafter.
+As a signatory, the good governance practices of investee companies are also assessed by having regard to the UNPRI principles prior to making an investment and periodically thereafter.